bportaluri/WiFiEsp/README.md

 ###Client class

-The client class creates clients that can connect to servers and send and receive data.
+The WiFiEspClient class creates clients that can connect to servers and send and receive data.

-- WiFiClient() - YES
+- WiFiEspClient() - YES
 - connected() - YES
 - connect() - YES
 - write() - YES